zalando/restful-api-guidelines/general-guidelines/GeneralGuidelines.md

 the following API aspects:

 - API’s scope, purpose and use cases
-- concrete usage examples of API usage
+- concrete examples of API usage
 - edge cases, error situation details and repair hints
 - architecture context and mayor dependencies - including figures and sequence flows